ZhankovVG/WebSite_Bookling_Parsing_DRF/README.md

 4. Output of books and categories
 5. Search the site : by name and code
 6. Adding registration and login with google"
+7. Option to add a comment
+8. Rating to books